 Notice the chart that shows a visual of the process of elimination.
 It starts at the top and each row tracks who the voter’s top pick is.
 Each column is a voter.
 Transparency is used to represent the excess vote that remains after a quota is filled.
 As candidates are eliminated, the groups of voters become visually apparent.

-Below this chart is another chart which I called a power chart.
-When a candidate is elected in a round, the voters whose vote counted for that candidate are added to fill up the power chart.
-The intuition is that the voter could have voted for someone else, so the candidate owes them some share of their power .
-(This is best viewed on a bigger screen. there’s a lot of bookkeeping to do between rounds.)
+Below this chart are a couple of charts that are a measure of voter power.
+They track the weight of the each voter’s contribution to a candidate’s election.
+When a candidate is elected in a round, the voters whose vote counted for that candidate are added to fill up the chart.
+The intuition is that the voter could have voted for someone else, so the candidate owes them some share of their power.

 Draft - the first part above is nice.
 The second part below is a draft and includes voting methods that are in development.

 The concept of a quota extends to multiple ballot counting methods: